Initialization, Finalization, and Threads

 void PyThreadState_DeleteCurrent(void)

 Destroy the current thread state and release the global interpreter lock.
-Like PyThreadState_Delete(), the global interpreter lock need not be held.
+Like PyThreadState_Delete(), the global interpreter lock must be held.
 The thread state must have been reset with a previous call to PyThreadState_Clear().

 PyFrameObject *PyThreadState_GetFrame(PyThreadState *tstate)